DataExplorerX/homevision-floorplan-assistant/README.md

 Then open **http://localhost:8000** in your browser — a simple chat interface where you can type a request ("a 2 bedroom apartment with a balcony") and see matching floor plan images with their captions.

 The API also has interactive docs at **http://localhost:8000/docs** (FastAPI's built-in Swagger UI) — useful for testing `POST /api/search` directly without the frontend.

+## Deployment

+Running on a free-tier AWS EC2 instance (Ubuntu, t2/t3.micro), not Lambda — deliberately a different AWS service than the AWS Ops MCP Server project, both for a genuine technical reason (this app's `sentence-transformers`/ `torch` dependency is large and doesn't fit Lambda's deployment model without adding container-image complexity) and because showing both serverless and traditional-VM deployment experience is a stronger signal than repeating the same pattern twice.

+The app runs as a systemd service (`homevision.service`) so it survives SSH disconnects and restarts automatically if it ever crashes.
+The floor plan image files are downloaded directly onto the EC2 instance via `01_download_subset.py` -- they're not committed to the repo, both because of the dataset's non-commercial license and because they're regeneratable data, not code.

 ## Utility / troubleshooting scripts (`tools/`)